 There are many reasons to lean towards large format tiles in interior design because of the benefits they provide.
 Being easy to maintain, creating modern looks, and dramatic statements are just some of the advantages that convince homeowners to go with larger tiles.
 But as important as their beauty, even more important are the tile guidelines mentioned above in order to achieve that statement look in your home.

 Make sure to follow our tips and also check TCNA’s (The Tile Council of North America) publications if you want more information on large tile installation requirements.
-Then head on over to our porcelain collections to get your project started!
+Then head on over to our porcelain collection to get your project started!